rezadilla/rezadilla/README.md

 # Hi there, I'm Reza Dilla!👋
-Currently I am open to any opportunity especially in Data as a Data Analyst.
-Interested in Machine Learning and Artificial Intelligence
+Currently I am open to any opportunity especially in Data as a Data Analyst, Data Engineer, Data Scientist.
+Interested in Natural Language Processing, Machine Learning, and Artificial Intelligence

 ------------------------------------------------------------------------------------------------------------------------------------------------
 ## Stats: